-2.2 Data sets
+2 Data sets

 The MASC data used to implement and validate the present algorithm were collected during three field campaigns.
 The first one took place in Davos, Switzerland during the winter 2015-2016.
-The MASC was placed at 2540 m a.s.l in a Double Fence Intercomparison Reference (DFIR, see Fig. 2, left), designed to limit the adverse effect of wind on the measuring instruments in its center (Goodison et al., 1998).
-The MASC was about 3 m above ground.
+The MASC was placed at 2540 m a.s.l in a Double Fence Intercomparison Reference (DFIR, see Fig. 1, left), designed to limit the adverse effect of wind on the measuring instruments in its center (Goodison et al., 1998).
 The two other campaigns took place at the French Antarctic Dumont d'Urville station, on the coast of Adelie Land, during the austral summer 2015-2016 and from January to July 2017 in the framework of the Antarctic Precipitation, Remote Sensing from Surface and Space project (Grazioli et al., 2017; Genthon et al., 2018).
-The instrument was deployed on a rooftop at about 3 m above ground (see Fig. 2, right).
+The instrument was deployed on a rooftop at about 3 m above ground (see Fig. 1, right).
 A collocated weather station and a micro rain radar (MRR) were also installed.
 Nearly three millions images were collected during these measurement campaigns all together.